The Bankrate promise

 Reaffirmation is typically used in Chapter 7 bankruptcy cases, where the borrower attempts to discharge debts in full instead of agreeing to a restructured repayment plan.

-A reaffirmation agreement is a voluntary document that legally obligates a borrower to pay some or all of what they owe on a specific account instead of discharging the debt in bankruptcy.
+A reaffirmation agreement is voluntary and legally obligates a borrower to pay some or all of what they owe on a specific account instead of discharging the debt in bankruptcy.

-The agreement contains several pieces of information, including the amount of the debt you’re reaffirming, your repayment terms, the annual percentage rate, details about the collateral (if any) and more.
+The document contains several pieces of information, including the amount of the debt you’re reaffirming, your repayment terms, the annual percentage rate, details about the collateral (if any) and more.